 About Sustainable Operations and Climate Change

-The Sustainable Operations and Climate Change (SOCC) Branch is part of the Park Facility Management Division.
-Our staff develops comprehensive and high quality programs to assist parks in implementing sustainable best practices in the following four areas: Climate Change Mitigation and Facilities Adaptation, Energy conservation, Sustainable Building Design and Operation, and Pollution Prevention.
+The Sustainable Operations and Climate Change (SOCC) Branch is part of the Park Facility Management Division of the National Park Service (NPS).
+Our staff develops comprehensive and high quality programs to assist parks in implementing sustainable best practices in the following four areas: Climate Change Mitigation and Facilities Adaptation, Energy Conservation and Water Management, Sustainable Building Design and Operation, and Pollution Prevention.
 As steward of the nation’s most treasured landscapes, the NPS associates a strong environmental ethic with ensuring that those landscapes be protected for our posterity.

-Recent Executive and Secretarial Orders require the government and Department of Interior agencies to increase sustainable practices and reduce their environmental footprints.
-The SOCC already has programs in place to tackle these issues and is expanding them to meet the growing demand within the bureau.
+Recent Executive and Secretarial Orders require the government and Department of the Interior (DOI) agencies to increase sustainable practices and reduce their environmental footprints.
+The SOCC branch already has programs in place to tackle these issues and is expanding them to meet the growing demand within the bureau.
 The NPS is one of the largest land managers and operators of facilities in the federal government.
-Through sustainable practices in its facilities, the NPS can reduce its environmental footprint and educate visitors about how they can reduce their environmental impact.
+By implementing sustainable practices in its facilities, the NPS can reduce its environmental footprint and educate visitors about how they can reduce their environmental impact.

-Within this context, the SOCC is growing a number of its programs to provide more support to parks as they implement sustainability projects and programs, in addition to developing a Servicewide Green Parks Plan.
+Within this context, the SOCC branch is growing a number of its programs to provide more support to parks as they implement sustainability projects and programs, including developing the Servicewide Green Parks Plan.